 WHERE TO STAY

 Siem Reap may have a huge relic on the edge of town, but it also has a large number of family friendly hotels to rest your weary head at in the evenings.
 Whether you want something boutique or perhaps a more all-singing, all-dancing option, there is a choice for everyone, and prices are really rather reasonable.
-We plumped for Memoir D’Angkor which had a good-sized family room (double bed for us; two single beds for our Large and Medium kids and a travel cot for Small child).
+We plumped for Memoire D’Angkor which had a good-sized family room (double bed for us; two single beds for our Large and Medium kids and a travel cot for Small child).

 The hotel also had a decent-sized pool to jump into at the end of a day of adventuring, and a good restaurant with a nightly live dancing show which the kids loved joining in with.

-Sadly, as with many amazing wonders of this world, Angor Wat will not always be so accessible… Centuries of weather and erosion means that it really will fade away one day.
+Sadly, as with many amazing wonders of this world, Angkor Wat will not always be so accessible… Centuries of weather and erosion means that it really will fade away one day.
 Certain areas are already being roped off as they simply are eroding too quickly under our feet.
 So book a flight, pick a hotel, and pack your sense of adventure into a case and take your own family to ramble on the ruins of the very beautiful Angkor Wat.